 You can add, modify or delete users on a host using the user command line utility iftpaddu.exe.

-Important: You cannot use this utility to add users to a host that uses a Microsoft Windows user database, Ipswitch IMail database, or External ODBC database.
+Important: You cannot use this utility to add users to a host that uses an Active Directory database, Microsoft Windows user database, Ipswitch IMail database, or external LDAP database.

 To run the Add User Utility: